-The Griggs County Historical Museum is lucky to have a unique object which is rooted in the history of our county and state.
+The Griggs County Museum is fortunate to have a unique object which is rooted in the history of our county and state.
 The crown jewel of the museum, the Busy Little Farm, is popular by young and old but seems to be almost taken for granted.
 Sadly it needs restoration.

 First of all what is the Busy Little Farm?
-It’s a little difficult to describe It is a table about 30 inches wide and 18 feet long.
-It portrays an animated farmyard with about 64 5- inch figures performing a variety of farming activities of a typical farm around 1900.
+It’s a little difficult to describe It is a table about 60 inches wide and 15 feet long.
+It portrays an animated farmyard with about 64 five- inch figures performing a variety of farming activities of a typical farm around 1900.
 The centerpiece is a beautifully detailed threshing machine.
-We call it the Busy Little Farm but earlier it was called the Rhodes Mechanical Show Collection when it was first on full display in 1996.
+We call it the Busy Little Farm but earlier it was called the Rhodes Mechanical Show Collection when it was first put on full display in the museum in 1996.

 It is unique so it’s hard to find a category for it.
 It seems to be one of the few remaining folk art animations from the difficult period of the Great Depression and World War II.
 In fact we at the museum can’t seem to find another surviving example.

 The Farm’s story is actually two amazing stories: the story of its creation and the story of its return to Griggs County.
 Its creation involves a family’s survival, great inventiveness, work, and savvy business enterprise.
 Its return to Griggs County and its restoration involved the hard work of many museum volunteers during the 90s.

 Of course older residents recall the story of Orion Rhodes who began making the animations in the late 1930s in his workshop behind his home.
 His parents lost their farm near Sutton following the stock market crash 1929,.
-Oddly his home and workshop were located on the lot of my mother’s, Helen Sayer, house the SW corner of Burell Ave and 12th street.
-Gary Caudrey (SP?) who now owns the house recalls as a boy visiting Orion in his workshop that Orion kept a pet monkey which would grab hair bunches if you stepped to close and give it a good yank.
+Oddly his home and workshop were located on the lot of my mother, Helen Sayer’s house on the SW corner of Burell Ave and 12th street.
+Gary Cowdrey who now owns the house recalls as a boy visiting Orion in his workshop and that Orion kept a pet monkey which would grab hair your hair if you stepped to close and give it a good yank.
 Perhaps this monkey was a souvenir of his carnival tours.

 Orion had seen animation attempts of others to make mechanical shows and he was convinced he could do better.
 Searching through dump grounds and scrap piles he first constructs his tools, a turning lathe and then pulleys, drive shafts.
 Using leather from worn out shoes he made drive belts to power the figures.
 He carved the figures out of scrap wood.
 His wife, Francis, made clothing for the figures out of scrap cloth.
 Over the years he would add on to it more to it.